tiredkangaroo/cap/website/index.md

 6. **Freeze Requests**:
     - You can freeze the UI in order to allow you to work with the UI without the requests being updated in real-time.
 This is useful when you want to work with the UI without being interrupted by new requests coming in.
 Updates that occur are kept but not shown until the unfreeze button is pressed.
 To freeze the UI, press the snowflake button in the bottom right corner of the UI.
 You can unfreeze the UI by pressing the same button again.

+# Issues
+If you encounter any issue or have suggestions for improvements, please open an issue on the [GitHub repository](https://tiredkangaroo.github.io/bigproxy/issues).

+You may also contact me via [email](mailto:ajinest6@gmail.com).

 # Glossory
 - **MITM** - Man in the Middle.
 A technique used to intercept and modify communication between two parties without their knowledge.
 Using man-in-the-middle, the proxy is able to intercept the full traffic between the client and the server, and provide **strong** information for HTTPS requests as well.
-- **Weak information** - The lower level of information the proxy is able to provide.
-This includes the host, client IP, client application, and the bytes transferred.
-All requests at the very least provide weak information.
 - **Strong information** - The highest level of information the proxy is able to provide.
 This includes all weak information but also includes the method, headers, query, path, body, etc. as well as the full response including the status code, headers, body, etc. All HTTP requests are capable of providing strong information, while HTTPS requests are only capable of providing strong information if the proxy is running with MITM enabled.
 - **Tunneling** - The technique used to connect the client with the server in HTTPS mode without MITM.
 This is done by establishing a tunnel that copies the encrypted bytes from the client to the server and vice versa.
 The proxy is not able to see the full request or response in this case, and can only provide weak information.
 This is the default mode for HTTPS requests.
+- **Weak information** - The lower level of information the proxy is able to provide.
+This includes the host, client IP, client application, and the bytes transferred.
+All requests at the very least provide weak information.

+** Requires the request to be an HTTP or an HTTPS request with MITM enabled.